HickmannLautaro/BERT_classifier/README.md

 For example `python Hyperparameter_search.py Flat_lvl2 tgt_tgt pred_pred saved_models/bert-base-uncased/amazon/lvl1/trained_flatt__/100T_60e_45b/Run3/tested__/rep_and_histo.npz`

 For data analysis of the datasets see the `Data_analisis.ipynb` notebook and for a result generation and comparison see the `Result_table_generator.ipynb` notebook.

-A selection of trained models can be downloaded from [Google Drvie])(https://drive.google.com/drive/folders/1G6O1dA5eqEJKgMOYelBAb0chpVXo7Pq_?usp=sharing)

-Add the "saved_models" folder to the root of this project, i.e. here to be able to use it without changing paths.